yousef19-meet/y2s18-css/README.md

 4. Give the sidebar padding of 10 pixels on all sides.

 5. Reload the page on your browser.
 See how the sidebar is now leaking into the main content!
-Fix this.
-(For a hint, go to the lecture slide for Lab 4 Hints.)
+Fix this by giving all the elements on the page the `box-sizing: border-box;` property, also known as the "box model fix".
+(For a hint, go to [the lecture slides.](go.meet.sh/css-lecture))

 6. Give the title a solid gray border on the bottom of 1 pixel.